Newman College, Perth: Subiaco Marist Cricket Club

-Subiaco Marist Cricket Club

 Subiaco Marist Cricket Club (SMCC) is a cricket club based in Churchlands, Western Australia.
 The club fields men's teams in the Western Australian Suburban Turf Cricket Association (WASTCA) and women's teams in Western Australian Cricket Association (WACA) Female Club Cricket competition.

 Newman Knights Hockey Club

-The Newman Knights Hockey Club, or commonly just referred to as 'Knights or "The Knights", is a hockey club founded in 1922 in New Norcia, In the '60s they relocated to Churchlands.
-"Today the Newman Knights Hockey Club has 16 sides competing in the WA Hockey Association competition in Men’s, Women’s, Juniors, and Masters.
+The Newman Knights Hockey Club, or commonly just referred to as 'Knights or "The Knights",' is a hockey club founded in 1922 in New Norcia, In the '60s they relocated to Churchlands.
+"Today the Newman Knights Hockey Club has 16 sides competing in the WA Hockey Association competition in Men's, Women's, Juniors, and Masters.

-The Club Trains on the John Lucas oval at the Marcellin Campus.

-The Club often holds many community events, fundraisers, and quiz nights for members.
+The club trains on the John Lucas oval at the Marcellin Campus, and often holds many community events, fundraisers, and quiz nights for members.